Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 - Take pride in what we are doing and enjoy teamwork

 For all these things to exist, synchronous collaboration is key.
 Once a group of individuals is seen as one single entity, flawless collaboration is achieved.
-What better tool than mob programming to shape this team effort?
+What better tool than Mob Programming to shape this team effort?

-# For which activities
+# For which of our activities?

-We currently pratice mob programming for many tasks, the most obvious one being development.
+We currently pratice Mob Programming for many tasks, the most obvious one being development.
 After all we are devs, right?

 ## During a mission